OpsMx/enterprise-spinnaker/charts/oes/README.md

 		git clone https://github.com/OpsMx/enterprise-spinnaker.git

+- Docker registry credentials is setup as a secret in Kubernetes.
+Before you install Autopilot, please send an email to support@opsmx.com requesting access to the Autopilot images with your Dockerhub id.
+You can proceed with installation once your Dockerhub id has been granted access.

+  To be able to fetch Autopilot docker images, username and password shall be set in values.yaml or use --set imageCredentials.username=<username> --set imageCredentials.password=<password> while running helm install.

+- Your Kubernetes cluster supports persistent volumes and loadbalancer service type.

 - Go to enterprise-spinnaker/charts/oes and deploy the chart, optionally specifying the namespace

+  The namespace must exist before you run the command.
+If it does not exist,

+		kubectl create namespace mynamespace

 		cd enterprise-spinnaker/charts/oes
 		helm install oes . [--namespace mynamespace]